 “Um, I think I’d better use the bathroom first,” I said.

-I really had just then realized that I had to go, but, more pressingly, I felt the need to escape from her, even if it was only for a couple of minutes.
+It’s true to say that I had just then realized that I needed to urinate, but, more pressingly, I felt the need to escape from this woman, even if it was only for a couple of minutes.

 I staggered backwards out the door, turned and quick-marched to the bathroom down the hall.

 Inside I turned the bolt and stood for a moment with my back to the door.
-I was sweating again, and now I needed a cigarette perhaps more than I had all day.
-I almost felt like I was about to be led to a firing squad.
+I was sweating again, and now I needed a cigarette more than I had all day, or all my life.
+I felt like I was about to be led to a firing squad.
 Didn’t they give the condemned man a cigarette with his blindfold?

-I urinated, and I realized this was the first time I had gone since leaving the house that morning.
-Needless to say, what with all the iced tea I’d drunk, special and otherwise, plus that one strong highball and one beer, it took a while; and as I stood there I had the strongest feeling that Miss Evans was standing right outside the bathroom door, waiting, listening.
+I went to the bowl and proceeded to do what I had supposedly come in here for.
+This was the first time I had emptied my bladder since leaving the house that morning, and what with all the iced tea I’d drunk, special and otherwise, plus that one strong highball and one beer, it took a while, and as I stood there I had the strongest feeling that Miss Evans was standing right outside the bathroom door, waiting, listening.
 It was most disconcerting.
-I swear, if it weren’t for Elektra I think I would just let her have her way with me and be done with it.
-After all, she is very attractive, at least physically, and at least then I wouldn’t have to deal with the continual anxiety of running into her in the hallway.
-And here she was, waiting out there, listening to me urinate; waiting, for me.
+I swear, if it weren’t for Elektra I would have decided just to let Miss Evans have her way with me and be done with it.
+After all, she was very attractive, physically anyway, and at least then I wouldn’t have to deal with the continual anxiety of running into her in the hallway.
+And here she was, waiting out there, listening to me peeing; waiting, for me.